-Basically the idea behind Shermer’s argument is this.
-Jesus is part of the reference class called humans.
-Of that class, no one has come back from the dead (so says Shermer).
-Since there are no other occurrences of Resurrection within the reference class of humans, it follows that the probability that one of them did is extremely close to zero .
+Basically the idea behind Shermer’s argument is this: Jesus is a human.
+As such, he’s part of the reference class called humans.
+Of that class, no one has come back from the dead.
+And since there are no other occurrences of Resurrection within the reference class of humans, it follows that the probability that one of them did is extremely close to zero .
 This is how the argument works.
-And it’s clear it only works given frequentism.
+And it’s clear it only works on a frequentist approach to probability.

-Here’s the problem: Even if we grant that no one else in human history has come back from the dead, frequentism itself is not the only interpretation of probability theory.
+Here’s the problem.
+Even if we grant that no one else in human history has come back from the dead (which is actually not something we can just assume without begging the question), frequentism itself is not the only interpretation of probability theory.
 This highlights the fact that arguments are only as good as the assumptions they make.
 Challenge the assumptions and the argument falls apart.

 We can take this a step further and show that, even if we assume frequentism, it doesn’t necessarily follow that the prior probability of Jesus coming back from the dead is low.
-This is due to the so-called “reference class problem” for frequentism.
+This is due to the so-called “reference class problem.”

 On frequentism, we assign probabilities by looking at how many occurrences of an event happen within a given reference class.
 The problem arises when we attempt to define our reference class.
 The more detailed we get, the less trials we find.

 Shermer uses “humans” as his reference class.
 He says that since no other human has ever risen from the dead, it’s highly unlikely Jesus did.
 But what happens when we get more specific?
-For instance, what happens when we ask: How many Jewish carpenters named Jesus that were killed under the reign of Pontius Pilot by crucifixion stayed dead in the first century?
-On frequentism, since there’s only 1 trial in this reference class, this probability is either 0 or 1.
+What happens when we ask: How many Jewish carpenters named Jesus killed under the reign of Pontius Pilot by crucifixion stayed dead in the first century?
+Well, on frequentism, since there’s only 1 trial in this reference class, our probability is either 0 or 1.

 The reason this is such a problem is that no reference class is any more valid than any other.
-Thus, on frequentism, probabilities are rendered relative.
+Given frequentism, probabilities are rendered relative.
 This is all very counterintuitive.
-Intuitively, including more information in our analysis should render a more accurate probability; it shouldn’t result in relativization.
+Intuitively, the more information we include in our analysis ought to render a more accurate probability; it shouldn’t result in relativization.